Grilled Peach and Farro Salad

 • Saratoga Olive Oil Tunisian Extra Virgin Olive Oil.
 Any robust olive oil would be great here.
 Given there are so few ingredients in the dressing, opt for one with big flavor.

 • Farro.
-Wheatberries would be delicious too, if you have the patience to cook them.
-Barley would also work well.
+Wheatberries would be delicious if you have the patience to cook them.
+Barley would also work well and has a more similar cooking time to farro.
+If you need to keep this grilled peach salad gluten-free, quinoa will work, although the texture won't be as interesting.

 • Peaches

 • Radicchio.
-I don't suggest substituting this; the bitter flavor is a really important counterpoint for the sweet peaches.
+I don't suggest substituting this; the bitter flavor is an important counterpoint for the sweet peaches.
+If you can't find radicchio, choose another bitter green like endive.

 • Baby kale.
-Argula would be great too, if you want to add some peppery flavor.
+Arugula would be great too, if you want to add some peppery flavor.

 Closing Thoughts

-In collaboration with Saratoga Olive Oil and Well + Fed, I'm excited to share this salad that's packed with seasonal ingredients, hearty enough to be a meal, super colorful, and wonderfully summery.
-It has such interesting flavors and textures, and is sure to delight salad lovers and salad skeptics alike.
+In collaboration with Saratoga Olive Oil and Well + Fed, I'm excited to share this summer farro salad that's packed with seasonal ingredients, hearty enough to be a meal, super colorful, and wonderfully versatile.
+It has such interesting flavors and textures, and is always a hit regardless of how you serve it.

-This salad makes use of some of our most luscious ingredients- oil and salt!
-Those of us who grew up in Italian households were taught from an early age to celebrate these ingredients, and also to enjoy them in moderation.
+This peach salad recipe makes use of some of our most luscious ingredients: oil and salt.
+I grew up in an Italian family and was taught from an early age to celebrate these ingredients, and also to enjoy them in moderation.
 I hope this post will inspire you to do the same!

 Share It!